(Naive) Concurrent Queue

 #![allow(unused)] fn main() { use std::{collections::VecDeque, ffi::c_ulong}; struct UnsafeQueue { queue: VecDeque<c_ulong>, cap: usize, } impl UnsafeQueue { // Equivalent of `.allocate` method fn alloc() -> Self { Self { queue: VecDeque::new(), cap: 0, } } // Equivalent of a constructor fn init(&mut self, cap: usize) { self.cap = cap; } // A method to push a value to the queue // THIS CAN FAIL if the queue is full, and so it must return a boolean value fn try_push(&mut self, value: c_ulong) -> bool { if self.queue.len() < self.cap { self.queue.push_back(value); true } else { false } } // A method to pop a value from the queue // THIS CAN FAIL if the queue is empty fn try_pop(&mut self) -> Option<c_ulong> { self.queue.pop_front() } // A convenient helper for GC marking fn for_each(&self, f: extern "C" fn(c_ulong)) { for item in self.queue.iter() { f(*item); } } } }

-Here we use Rust's built-in type called VecDeque
+Here we use Rust's built-in type called VecDeque that has push_back and pop_front method, plus it handles:

-- the case when when push to a full queue (then
+- the case when when push to a full queue (then falseis returned fromtry_push)

-Now we wrap it with a Mutex
+Now we wrap it with a Mutex:

 #![allow(unused)] fn main() { // Exposed as `QueueWithMutex` class in Ruby pub struct QueueWithMutex { inner: Mutex<UnsafeQueue>, } impl QueueWithMutex { // Exposed as `QueueWithMutex.allocate` class in Ruby fn alloc() -> Self { Self { inner: Mutex::new(UnsafeQueue::alloc()), } } // Exposed as `QueueWithMutex#initialize` class in Ruby fn init(&mut self, cap: usize) { let mut inner = self.inner.lock(); inner.init(cap); } // GC marking logic fn mark(&self, f: extern "C" fn(c_ulong)) { let inner = self.inner.lock(); inner.for_each(f); } // Exposed as `QueueWithMutex#try_push` class in Ruby fn try_push(&self, value: c_ulong) -> bool { if let Some(mut inner) = self.inner.try_lock() { if inner.try_push(value) { return true; } } false } // Exposed as `QueueWithMutex#try_pop` class in Ruby fn try_pop(&self) -> Option<c_ulong> { if let Some(mut inner) = self.inner.try_lock() { if let Some(value) = inner.try_pop() { return Some(value); } } None } } }

-abstraction we can simply make a wrapping function take an additional fallback
+To escape Rust-specific Option<T> abstraction we can simply make a wrapping function take an additional fallback argument that is returned is the value of Option is None:

 #![allow(unused)] fn main() { #[no_mangle] pub extern "C" fn queue_with_mutex_try_pop(queue: *mut QueueWithMutex, fallback: c_ulong) -> c_ulong { let queue = unsafe { queue.as_mut().unwrap() }; queue.try_pop().unwrap_or(fallback) } }

-in a blocking manner?
-Well, here for simplicty let's just add methods that retry try_push
+How can we safely push and pop in a blocking manner?
+Well, here for simplicty let's just add methods that retry try_push and try_pop in a loop, with a short sleep if it fails.

 class QueueWithMutex